imaben/php-lisp/README.md

 # PHP - lisp
-Php-lisp is a lisp interpreter written in PHP (just for fun)
+php-lisp is a lisp interpreter written in PHP (just for fun)